pimcore/pimcore/docs/Development_Documentation/01_Getting_Started/06_Create_A_First_Project.md

 For this tutorial, at least add one file which  you will use in an object later.

 There are many ways to upload files:
-* Just drag & drop files from your file explorer into the browser
+1. Drag & drop files from your file explorer into the browser on the desired asset folder
-* Right click on *Home* and choose the most suitable method for you
+2. Right click on *Home* and choose the most suitable method for you

 ![Upload assets](../img/asset-upload.png)

 # Introduction to Objects
-We've already made a controller, action and a view and we're able to add text from within the admin panel to our pages.
+We've already made a controller, action and a view so we're able to add text from within the admin panel to our pages.
 In this chapter we will create a simple product database and use them in our CMS pages.
 Objects are used to store any structured data independently from the output-channel and can be used anywhere in your project.

-## Create the Class Model
+## Create the Class Model/Definition

 Ok, let's create our first class for objects.